Connect with others who understand.

 Written by Emily Wagner, M.S.

-This article will explore how BAH and CAH differ from one another.
-Along with the causes and symptoms, we’ll also discuss how doctors treat these conditions.
-To learn more about BAH and CAH, talk to your endocrinologist (hormone specialist).
+This article explains how BAH and CAH differ in causes, symptoms, and treatments.
+To learn more about BAH and CAH, talk with your endocrinologist (hormone specialist).

 What Is Adrenal Hyperplasia?

 Your adrenal glands are small, triangle-shaped glands that sit on top of your kidneys.
 Each kidney has one adrenal gland.
-They belong to your endocrine system, which helps control your hormone levels.
-According to Cleveland Clinic, the adrenal glands play an important role in controlling:
+The glands are part of the endocrine system, which helps control your hormone levels.
+According to Cleveland Clinic, the adrenal glands help:

-Your adrenal glands are responsible for making key hormones.
-These include:
+The adrenal glands are responsible for making key hormones, including:

-• Androgens — Sex hormones that affect your normal development
+• Androgens — Sex hormones that affect normal development

-• Cortisol — Your body’s “stress hormone” that controls blood pressure, blood sugar, and energy levels
+• Cortisol — A “stress hormone” that controls blood pressure, blood sugar, and energy levels

-• Aldosterone — A hormone that regulates your blood pressure and salt levels
+• Aldosterone — A hormone that regulates blood pressure and salt levels

-The term “hyperplasia” means that a tissue grows larger than it normally would.
+The term “hyperplasia” means that tissue grows larger than it normally would.
 The cells in the adrenal glands divide more, making the glands bigger.
-Enlarged adrenal glands throw off your hormone balance, leading to medical conditions like Cushing syndrome.
+Enlarged adrenal glands throw off your hormone balance.

-Most cases of adrenal hyperplasia are bilateral, meaning both glands on top of each kidney are affected.
+Most cases of adrenal hyperplasia are bilateral, meaning both glands are affected.

-The majority of research focuses on two forms of BAH, depending on how they affect the adrenal glands.
-Macronodular BAH creates large growths or nodules on the adrenal glands.
-On the other hand, the micronodular form is responsible for making smaller nodules.
+Research usually focuses on two forms of BAH, depending on how they affect the adrenal glands.
+Macronodular BAH leads to large growths or nodules on the adrenal glands.
+The micronodular form causes smaller nodules.

 There are several types of BAH, including: